Quantum Leap (1989 TV series): Final episode

 At the end of season five, Bellisario was told to write an episode that could serve as a season finale or series finale, as it was unclear whether Quantum Leap would be renewed.
 The episode contained some answers to long-standing questions about the show, but contained enough ambiguity for a season six.
-When the show was not renewed, two title cards were tacked on to the end of the last episode; one read that Al's first wife Beth never remarried, so they were still married in the present day and had four daughters.
-The last title cards said "Sam Becket [sic] never returned home."
+When the show was not renewed, two title cards were attached to the end of the last episode.
+The first read that Al's first wife Beth never remarried, so they were still married in the present day and had four daughters.
+The second said Sam "never returned home."
 The finale was met by viewers with mixed feelings.

 A few years after the airing of the finale, a script for an alternate ending was leaked on the internet.
-It implied that Al, through encouragement of his wife Beth, would become a leaper to go after Sam and that they would be leaping into the future.
+It implied that Al, through encouragement of his wife Beth, would become a leaper to go after Sam.
 Bellisario has said no script exists and that he does not know where this idea came from.
-In 2018, however, fan Allison Pregler purchased title cards taken from season five that contained some shots of Al and Beth together; this implies that part of the alternate ending was, in fact, shot and gives credibility to the alternate-ending scenario.
+In 2018, however, fan Allison Pregler purchased on-set publicity stills taken from season five that contained some shots of Al and Beth together; this implies that part of the alternate ending was, in fact, shot and gives credibility to the alternate-ending scenario.
 In May 2019, a video of the lost footage was uploaded to Reddit by a contributor with the handle Leaper1953.
 How this person obtained the footage is not known publicly.
 Scott Bakula confirmed that several endings were shot and that the footage was authentic.